New Jersey Transit Hoboken station to reopen Monday after deadly crash

-WASHINGTON A New Jersey train station closed since a commuter train crashed killing one person and injuring more than 100 will reopen Monday and resume some service, a transit agency said Friday.
+WASHINGTON (Reuters) - A New Jersey train station closed since a commuter train crashed killing one person and injuring more than 100 will reopen Monday and resume some service, a transit agency said Friday.

 NJ Transit said in a Twitter posting the Hoboken terminal will reopen Monday after being closed since the Sept.
 29 crash.